With their big eyes, tiny stature and lack of fear of man, the endangered Florida Key deer has probably survived because it is so darn cute.

 Their only enemy is man – their numbers were reduced by poaching and development that reduced their habitat.

-Today the deer are spread over 22 islands of the Lower Keys, from Big Pine Key down to mile marker 15 and Sugarloaf Key and Saddlebunch Key, according to Kristie Killam, park ranger/visitor services at the Florida Keys National Wildlife Refuges.
+Today Florida Key deer are spread over 22 islands of the Lower Keys, from Big Pine Key down to mile marker 15 and Sugarloaf Key and Saddlebunch Key, according to Kristie Killam, park ranger/visitor services at the Florida Keys National Wildlife Refuges.

 Key deer face several threats – in 2017, Hurricane Irma’s eye directly hit Big Pine Key impacting the herd and earlier that year, 135 deer were killed by an outbreak of flesh-eating screwworm.

-The Key deer species is currently undergoing an every-five-year assessment as to whether it should continue on the endangered species list.
-A determination is expected in 2020, Killam said.
+The Florida Key deer species is currently undergoing an every-five-year assessment as to whether it should continue on the endangered species list.

 The freshwater Blue Hole is sort of a green hole since Hurricane Irma.
 On our visit, a cooperative alligator floated directly below the viewing platform where a volunteer was answering questions.